 You never know how the week might turn out.
 Even the best well-laid plans can go to hell when things get rough.

 What’s the best way to get ahead of your week?
 By taking the time to prep ingredients, store things as needed- and do the work now to give yourself a quick break later.

 Family-Friendly Meal Prep Saves You Time Throughout the Week

-It may feel overwhelming to prep out extra meals for the week- long before you even need to cook them!
+It may feel overwhelming to prep extra meals for the week-long before you even need to cook them!

-But the rhythm of meal prep gives you SO much time afterwards.
+But the rhythm you get into by batching family dinner prep gives you SO much time afterward.